 This project contains a message box service locator implementation implemented in C# and WPF.

-and is published in a seperate project to enabling other projects to re-use the existing functionality.
+and is published in a separate project to enabling other projects to re-use the existing functionality.

 - The implemented message box service covers the System.MessageBox API (as off .Net 4.0) to support projects that are initially based on generic message boxes and which to fully convert into WPF themeable UI (including theming of message boxes).